9 min read

+I believe STI screening should be a normal, non-judgmental part of gynaecological care.
 Sexually transmitted infections remain remarkably common in the UK, with rates of chlamydia, gonorrhoea, and syphilis all continuing to rise in recent years.
 Despite this, many women feel uncomfortable discussing sexual health or are unsure when screening is appropriate.
 In my clinic, I see this hesitation regularly — intelligent, health-conscious women who have simply never been offered a straightforward conversation about STI testing.
-This article aims to remove some of that uncertainty.
+In France, where I trained, sexual health screening is integrated into routine gynaecology visits.
+It is treated as a standard component of preventive care, not something separate or stigmatised.
+I have carried that approach into my London practice, and I believe the UK would benefit from adopting a similar attitude.

 Who should be screened?